 Basics of SEO: Optimize the webpage for better indexing

 Though the working of the search engines is pretty simple.
 Gather information in advance, organize it & serve when asked for based on relevance.

 With that said, here are some search engine optimization techniques:

-Remember I mentioned about various tags that tells the web crawler what the page is about?
+Remember I mentioned various tags that tell the web crawler what the page is about?
 Those practices are a part of on-page SEO.